sanghaisubham/Data-Scientist-With-Python/README.md

 # Data-Scientist-With-Python

-Becoming a Data Scientist with Python from Scratch with Basic Python to Supervised And Unsupervised Learning
+This project contains some good resources like Python Notebooks and Slides to become a Data Scientist with Python from Scratch with Basic Python to Supervised, Unsupervised Learning and Neural Networks